demisto/content-docs/docs/integrations/integration-docs.md

 ## Using commands parameter
 To automatically generate example output (human readable and context), you should create a text file containing command examples, one per line.
-The command examples should appear the same way they would as in the CLI in Demisto, for example `!url url=8.8.8.8`.
+The command examples should appear the same way they would as in the CLI in Cortex XSOAR, for example `!url url=8.8.8.8`.
 Commands will be executed one at a time, in the order in which they appear in the file.
 If there are duplicates of a command included in the text file, only the output of the command's first execution  will be included in the generated documentation output.

 Example for commands file: